Proxlight/Gradient-Generator/README.md

 Inspired By : https://cssgradient.io

-The instructions contain all the information about installing and using CREATE, along with information for troubleshooting and reporting issues.
+The instructions contain all the information about installing and using Gradient-Generator, along with information for troubleshooting and reporting issues.
 There is also a video format.

 [Visit Youtube Channel](https://www.youtube.com/channel/UCZY5SODGdRzOeD_lHCzPdKg)
 [Website](https://proxlight.github.io/)